Ernu-Catalina/TMPS-LABS/Lab 0/REPORT.md

 print(f"Price after fixed discount: {discount.apply_discount(fixed_discount)}")
 ```

-**Explanation**:
-- The `Discount` class now takes a **strategy** object for applying discounts, which means the logic for each discount type is handled by different classes (e.g., `PercentageDiscount`, `FixedDiscount`).
-- We can add new discount types by creating new strategy classes, without modifying the existing `Discount` class, thus following the OCP.
+The `Discount` class now takes a strategy object for applying different types of discounts.
+I can add new discount strategies without changing the `Discount` class itself, which follows OCP.

 ---

 ### **Conclusion**
-In this project, we applied two of the five SOLID principles:
+In this project, I applied two SOLID principles:

-1. **Single Responsibility Principle (SRP)**: We refactored the `User` class by separating the logging functionality into a different class, ensuring that each class had only one responsibility.
+- **SRP (Single Responsibility Principle):** I separated the `User` and `Logger` classes so that each one handles only one responsibility.
-2. **Open/Closed Principle (OCP)**: We refactored the `Discount` class so that new discount types could be added via extension (new strategy classes) without modifying the existing class, ensuring compliance with OCP.
+- **Open/Closed Principle (OCP):** I refactored the `Discount` class to allow new discount strategies to be added without modifying the original class.

-By adhering to these principles, our code becomes more maintainable, easier to extend, and less prone to errors, especially when scaling up or adding new features.
+By following these principles, my code is easier to maintain, extend, and scale while minimizing the risk of introducing bugs when adding new features.